Governance

 Mitigation and management

-In 2022 we improved on an already strong HSE performance with a new HSE strategy.
+In 2023, we improved on an already strong HSE performance with further enhancements to the updated HSE strategy implemented in 2022.
 Key achievements for the year include:

-Despite some recent high-potential incidents, the risk remained stable in 2022 and was mitigated by the implementation of our new HSE strategy.
+Despite some high-potential incidents, including a fatality within our contracting community in the year, the risk remained stable in 2023 and was mitigated by the continued enhancement of our new HSE strategy implemented in 2022.

 Financial risks